tramitit/guides/en/france/middle_school_registration.md

 ---
-title: "Middle school registration in France"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Middle School Registration Guide for France"
-description: "A step-by-step guide on how to register your child for middle school in France"
+- France
+date: '2024-06-07'
+description: Step-by-step process for parents to register children in French middle schools including required documents and tips for international or bilingual schools.
 draft: false
+meta_title: 'Enrolling Your Child in Middle School in France: A Comprehensive Guide'
+title: 'Enrolling Your Child in Middle School in France: A Comprehensive Guide'
-translationKey: "france-middle_school_registration"
+translationKey: france-middle_school_registration
 ---

 ## Description
 ### What is it?